-Classification Micro Small Medium Manufacturing enterprises and enterprises rendering services Investment in plant and machinery/equipment: Not more than INR1 crore.
-Annual turnover.
+Classification Micro Small Medium

+Manufacturing enterprises and enterprises rendering services Investment in plant and machinery/equipment: Not more than INR1 crore.
+Annual turnover: Not more than INR5 crores.
 Investment in plant and machinery/equipment: Not more than INR10 crore.
-Annual turnover: Not more than INR50 crore Investment in plant and machinery/equipment: Not more than INR50 crore.
-Annual turnover: Not more than inky crores.
-Not more than inkso crore.
-Not more than mx230 crore.
+Annual turnover: Not more than INR50 crore.
+Investment in plant and machinery/equipment: Not more than INR50 crore.
+Annual turnover: Not more than INR250 crore.

 Note: INR - Indian rupees.